NEUROvitalis - Therapy in Geriatrics

 The screening tests were developed by the Cologne University Hospital.

-The tests were standardized in the dissertation by Yalda Khani, titled “TabScreen – A Tablet-Based Screening for Cognitive Impairment,” completed in 2019 at the Faculty of Medicine, University of Cologne.
+The tests were standardized as part of Yalda Khani’s doctoral dissertation entitled “TabScreen – A Tablet-Based Screening Tool for the Assessment of Cognitive Impairments”, which was completed in 2019 at the Faculty of Medicine of the University of Cologne.
+The initial normative sample comprised 100 participants, including 52 cognitively unimpaired individuals and 48 individuals with cognitive impairments.

 Execution